evekeen/ivkin.dev/content/post/fashion-search-ai-powered-style-discovery-in-one-day.md

 ## Live Demo and Results

-By the end of the hackathon, **Fashion Search** was up and running.
-We presented a live demo where a user could log in, upload a couple of inspiration photos, enter a style brief, and get a personalized style board.
+By the end of the hackathon, **Fashion Search** was up and running with core functionality.
+We presented a live demo where a user could upload inspiration photos, enter a style brief, and get a personalized style board.
 The app would display an AI-generated outfit image along with a list of clothing items (with prices) under sections like "Jacket", "Top", "Pants", "Shoes".
 Each item had a link to the store (via Google Shopping results).

 One example query we tried was for a "smart casual outfit for dinner, female, budget under $200".
 Fashion Search returned an elegant look: a black midi dress, denim jacket, and ankle boots.
 It generated an image of a woman in a semi-formal dress with a jacket, and listed a few product options for each piece (e.g., three black dresses from different brands, some denim jacket choices, etc.).
 This really showed the potential of combining generative AI with live shopping data – the audience could **see** the outfit idea and also **shop** it instantly.